pauloacs/Solidworks_Designs/README.md

 # Solidworks_Designs

-Design of a chainsaw using as a support a physical chainsaw.
+Simplified design of a chainsaw using as a support a physical chainsaw while learning to use Solidworks.
 Its componentes were measured using a paquimeter and a coarse representation of each one was done while learning to use SoliWorks.

 Besides the geometric representations, an animation of the mechanism was done.